AND AN EVEN BIGGER THANK U!

 Sweating and clamoring to put them together and make it back for my children’s last day of school, I ran out of time and couldn’t paint the paisley block print I’d hoped for (I should of stayed and finished my vision because I ended up missing the bus and all the fun that ensued).
 Next time I’ll start two weeks earlier. 😉 It just hit me, that four of these IKEA stools, together in a square would be a nice ottoman for a small space with limited seating, double duty, topped with a big tray.

-So there you have it!
-Another Room Service Atlanta project under the belt.
-I’m always so grateful to be a part of this project and your support is double whammy.
+double whammy.
 Thanks so much for reading.
-If you’d like to see all the other amazing spaces, my friend and RSA co-founder Dayka, did a great job of linking to everyone HERE, and pics from our amazing wrap party HERE and Miss Sherry’s post on it here.
+If you’d like to see all the other amazing spaces, my friend and RSA co-founder Dayka, did a great job of linking to

 Have a wonderful night!